IAB402 IT Consulting and Leadership

 Feedback on Learning and Assessment

-- private consultation with teaching staff.
+- Personal consultation with teaching staff by appointment

 Assessment